code-423n4/2024-04-gondi/README.md

 *All discussions regarding private audits should be considered private and confidential, unless otherwise indicated.*

-Please review the following confidentiality requirements carefully, and if anything is unclear, ask questions in the private audit channel in the C4 Discord.

->>DRAG IN CLASSIFIED IMAGE HERE

 ## Automated Findings / Publicly Known Issues